anhinga/2024-jax-drafts/superfluid/jit-attempt/README.md

   **Selective Use of `jax.jit`:** If you use `jax.jit` selectively, ensure the decorated functions interact properly with the rest of the code.
 It’s possible that by only applying `jax.jit` to one function, some dependencies or assumptions break after the first call.

 If you can share more details about the error or the behavior you observe after the first iteration, I can help diagnose the issue more specifically.

+**NOTE:**

+There is also this interesting thing: https://jax.readthedocs.io/en/latest/_autosummary/jax.disable_jit.html

+Perhaps, one could avoid this super-ugliness with it (TODO: try this).